B.Sc. · D.O.M.P. · M.Ed. Candidate

 I work with individuals experiencing persistent or layered pain presentations, including migraine, post-injury patterns, and cases involving neurophysiological complexity.
 Chronic pain often reflects an interplay between structural strain, nervous system sensitization, and body–mind interactions that evolve over time.

-These cases benefit from thoughtful assessment and flexible, creative treatment strategies that adapt as the system responds.
+These cases benefit from thoughtful assessment and flexible, creative intervention strategies that adapt as the system responds.
 My approach remains steady and whole-body focused, supporting regulation while addressing the mechanical contributors to pain.

 Osteopathic care is not reserved for complex diagnoses.
 Anyone can come for any reason, whether addressing pain, improving function, supporting recovery, or simply maintaining well-being.